Getting Started with Seurat

 The input to Seurat is a gene expression matrix, where the rows are genes and the columns are single cells.
 To get started, first install the software and load the package library.

-Seurat v2.0 implements new computational methods for integrated analysis of single cell datasets generated across different conditions, technologies, or even species.
-As an example, we provide a guided walkthrough for integrating PBMC datasets generated under different interferon stimulation conditions.
-We also provide command lists for aligning two additional published dataset pairs, as discussed in the manuscript (download R scripts, and expression matrices required to run them).
-For an example of aligning multiple datasets, this workflow provides an example of integrating four pancreatic islet datasets (raw data here) generated using different technologies.
+Recently, we have developed new computational methods for integrated analysis of single cell datasets generated across different conditions, technologies, or species.
+As an example, we provide a guided walkthrough for integrating and comparing PBMC datasets generated under different stimulation conditions.
+We also provide a workflow tailored to the analysis of large datasets (250,000 cells from a recently published study of the Microwell-seq Mouse Cell Atlas), as well as an example analysis of multimodal single cell data.

 Previous Seurat Versions